Guayabal, Azua: Economy

 The economy is dominated by the cultivation of beans (habichuelas), peas (guandule), cassava (yuca)and calabash (auyama).
 The meat and dairy industries, once successful, have given way to agriculture due to the high availability of arable land versus the limited availability of land suited for raising livestock.
 The production region, called Loma or Cerca, covers all the hillsides up to the top of the highest mountains, some of which are over a kilometer above sea level.
-The cost of an acre of land is about $4000RD or about $100 USD.
+The cost of an acre of land is about $4000RD or about US$100.
 The most common mode of transport is on horseback.

 Tourism

 There is little tourism; Guayabal has two small hotels.
-One has the usual amenities of a hotel, it includes a bath, a T.V., and a ventilator, but these rooms serve mostly reserved by business travelers.
+One has the usual amenities of a hotel, it includes a bath, a TV and a ventilator, but these rooms serve mostly reserved by business travelers.
 There is one restaurant in the town.
 The tourists that do come to Guayabal or, Padre Las Casas, are usually on their way to the city of Constanza.